owtysm/proper-windows-guide/README.md

 - Turn everything off (if you can)

-8. ### Go to `Privacy and Security` and scroll down
-> You will see an "Application permissions" section.
+8. ### Go to `Privacy and Security` and scroll down You will see an "Application permissions" section:
-- Revoke access to what you do not want applications to know.
+- Revoke access to what you don't want applications to know.

-> ## Miscallenous
+> ## 💻 Use the highest Refresh Rate

 1. ### Open Windows settings (`⊞ Win + U`)